 Some people may confuse cryptosporidiosis for cryptococcus, as both sometimes go under the name “crypto.”
-Cryptococcus is a type of invasive fungus that can cause cryptococcosis.
+Cryptococcus is a type of invasive fungus that

 This article will look at the symptoms of cryptosporidiosis, what causes it, and which treatments are available.
 It will also discuss ways to prevent transmission while swimming or drinking water.